bleaktwig/yuadrem-wiki/docs/religions/tanethism_pantheon.md

 Kan is the tree of Vahan, a plant unique in Yuadrem.
 Red branches extend upward at the top of hundreds of meters of a dark gray trunk.
 The tree captures electricity from the clouds, and erupts into seasonal firestorms that define the landscape of [Krejek](../geography/fractured_lands.md#krejek-and-kaljek).

 #### Om
-Om, also known as Tosh-drieln, is the tree of Bagrat, a vigorous juniper.
+Om, also known as Tosh-drieln, is the tree of Bagrat, a vigorous orange juniper.
 In the War of Spring, Om created the [marsets](../kins/marset.md) to defend itself against the humes of Et.
 The tree was burned at the beginning of the Schism, and its burnt trunk still stands at the center of the [Fesh peninsula](../geography/fractured_lands.md#fesh-peninsula).
 Its complex root system forms the many islands in the Turtle Sea<!-- TODO.
 Link. -->.

 #### Ur
 Ur is the tree of Pagram, a yellow fir that gives its famous coloration to the purple fjord near [Stinos](../geography/northern_territories.md#stinos).
 The tree, along with the forest surrounding it, is an essential part of the ecology of the fjord.